Gorzów Wielkopolski: Transport

 Gorzów has a good public transport network.
 City Transport Company (MZK) which is in charge of transport services runs 27 daily bus lines, four night lines, and four tram lines.
 In the summer season, there are services to nearby lakes.
 MZK services carry about 90,000 people every day.
 The company owns one of the most modern bus fleets in Poland.

-From 2026, residents will be able to use the city's local transport free of charge.
+Since 2026, residents will be able to use the city's local transport free of charge.

 There are railway connections with major Polish cities, mostly with interchange in Krzyż or Kostrzyn.
 There are plans to start fast through trains to Poznań, Szczecin, Wrocław and Berlin.
 The Gorzów main station was renovated in 2009 and 2010, and it offers bed and breakfast, restaurant and retail services.

 There is no airport in the city.
 The nearest airports are Solidarity Szczecin–Goleniów Airport, located 133 km north and Poznań–Ławica Airport, located 167 km south east of Gorzów Wielkopolski.

 The S3 expressway provides a fast road connection to Szczecin and Zielona Góra.